-- ■□If the customer is a Native American, the enrollment is changed based on the policy in MA1104.D. - All other eligible customers are enrolled with an EPD program contractor based on the customer's county of fiscal responsibility. - 2) Tribal Contractor Requests Enrollment Change instructing the Eligibility Specialist to change the program contractor to the county where the customer now resides.
+- •□□If the customer is a Native American, the enrollment is changed based on the policy in MA1104.D. - All other eligible customers are enrolled with an EPD program contractor based on the customer's county of fiscal responsibility. - 2) Tribal Contractor Requests Enrollment Change instructing the Eligibility Specialist to change the program contractor to the county where the customer now resides.
 Agreement by the new program contractor is not required.

-When a Native American customer living on the reservation, either in a medical institution or HCBS facility, moves to an HCBS facility off the reservation, the tribal contractor must determine if the customer should be enrolled with the program contractor in the new location.
+When a Native American customer living within the bounds of the tribal nation, either in a medical institution or HCBS facility, moves to an HCBS facility outside the bounds of the tribal nation, the tribal contractor must determine if the customer should be enrolled with the program contractor in the new location.